LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

         languages = args.writer.add_languages()
         args.log.info("added languages")

-Here we read the file ``etc/languages.tsv`` which contains the references to `Glottolog <https://glottolog.org/>`_ and write the information to ``cldf/languages.csv``.
+Here, we read the file ``etc/languages.tsv`` which contains the references to `Glottolog <https://glottolog.org/>`_ and write the information to ``cldf/languages.csv``.
 Out of the five languages in this repository, only Hungarian is clearly present in Glottolog.
 Old Hungarian is missing, but a